rainier-arjona/node_assignments/06 - Sequelize/06 Student Info Raw.md

 # Assignment: Filtering Student Records
-Enhance the existing student management application by implementing additional filtering functionality to retrieve and display students based on their age.
+Enhance the existing student management application by implementing additional filtering functionality to retrieve and display students based on their age using raw SQL queries.

 ![wireframe](./assets/Student%20Info%20raw.png)